susie-lee/OpenFrameworks-To-Do/README.md

 # CS 126 FinalProject

 SET UP
-1. go to [Open Frameworks](http://openframeworks.cc/download/) and download the openFrameworks version that is compatible with your operating system.
+1. go to [openFrameworks](http://openframeworks.cc/download/) and download the openFrameworks version that is compatible with your operating system.
 2. clone the [ofxDatGui repository](git@github.com:braitsch/ofxDatGui.git)
 into the addons directory in openFrameworks.